-- Critically read, interpret and replicate the quantitative content of many articles in the quantitative social sciences - Conduct, interpret, and communicate results from analysis using multiple regression. - Explain the limitations of observational data for making causal claims, and begin to use existing strategies for attempting to make causal claims from observational data. - Write clean, reusable, and reliable R code. - Feel empowered working with data
+- Conduct, interpret, and communicate results from analysis using multiple regression. - Explain the limitations of observational data for making causal claims, and begin to use existing strategies for attempting to make causal claims from observational data. - Write clean, reusable, and reliable R code. - Feel empowered working with data